 Carrie is confused.
 She’s calm and happy, her strange visitor has definitely improved her mood, but she’s confused.
 Why did she think that the tramp was angel?
 After all, the idea of an angel disguised as a tramp walking through the streets of Soho is just silly…isn’t it?
 But why did he know about Johnny?
 How did he know about Johnny?
 And why does she know as a matter of absolute certainty that she is going to tell Johnny exactly what that dirty, rich, famous, abusive piece of filth did to her?

-Dying To Be Famous is available now as an ebook and paperback:
+‘I Really Really Want It’ is available now as an ebook and paperback: